magenta-aps/OS2mo-ldap-import-export/README.md

 * `splitlast`: Splits a string at the last space, returning two elements This is convenient for splitting a name into a givenName and a surname and works for names with no spaces (givenname will then be empty)
-* `strftime`: Accepts a datetime object and formats it as a string
+* `mo_datestring`: Accepts a datetime object and formats it as a string

 In addition to filters, a few methods have been made available for the templates.
 These are called using the normal function call syntax: